Throw-in: Before 1863

 The 1851 rules of Rugby School describe a similar procedure, except that the ball is thrown in rather than struck or hit; this is the ancestor of the line-out in rugby union:

 Similar "throw-in" laws are found in the Cambridge rules of 1856, the Sheffield rules of 1858, the laws of Melbourne FC (1859), and indeed the original FA laws of 1863 (see below).

 Other codes had a kick-in rather than a throw-in.
 These included the "Foot-Ball Club" of Edinburgh (1833), Harrow football (1858), Barnes FC (1862), Blackheath FC (1862), and the later Cambridge rules from November 1863.
 Some of these laws permitted the ball to be kicked in any direction, while others required that it be perpendicular to the touch-line.
-At Harrow, the ball could be kicked in by "any of the bystanders", as well as any player.
+At Harrow, the ball could be kicked in by "any bystanders" or player.

 The Eton field game's rules, as recorded in 1847, specified that a throw-in and a "bully" (scrummage) should be used alternately, while its 1857 rules used the bully exclusively.

 The FA laws of 1863

-At its second meeting, on 10 November 1863, the Football Association agreed that "when the ball is out of bounds it should be kicked or thrown in straight by the person who should first touch it down".
-The first draft of the laws of the game reflected this decision, but the option of a kick-in was removed before the final version of the laws was adopted on 8 December 1863.
+At its second meeting, on 10 November 1863, the Football Association agreed that "when the ball is out of bounds it should be kicked or thrown in straight by the person who should first touch it down."
+The first draft of the game's laws reflected this decision, but the option of a kick-in was removed before the final version of the laws was adopted on 8 December 1863.

 This left the 1863 throw-in law very similar to those of Rugby School and Sheffield described earlier:

 The throw-in from the 1863 rules features several differences from the throw-in in modern association football: